AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/preCourse/letsWriteSomeCode.md

     ![surfIO-countdown-page-formWithEmailInput](./../images/surfIO-countdown-page-formWithEmailInput.png)

+## Social Images

 Ok, we're almost done with the HTML, but our friend, the client, just called to say we need to include links to their social media...
 He doesn't have the links yet because some of the accounts are still being created, but that's OK.
 We can include an image for now and add the link later when it's available.

-The Img tag just needs the `src=` property filled in with a URL so that it knows where find the image.
+In the meantime, the Img element just needs the `src=` property filled in with a URL so that it knows where find the image.
+Go ahead and wrap that Img Element with a Div Element to make it easier to position and style with the CSS. *(see the code snippet)*

 That's it!
 We're done with the HTML.
 It still looks a little plain...let's learn how to use CSS to transform the look of it!!